-Prerequisites: Basic computer literacy is necessary (if you do not have basic skills, CTS 060 will give you the foundation for this course)
+Prerequisites: Basic computer literacy is necessary.
+(CTS 060 will provide students the foundation for this course.)

 This course provides an overview of computer concepts.
 Emphasis is placed on the use of personal computers and software applications for personal and fundamental workplace use.
 Upon completion, students should be able to demonstrate basic personal computer skills.